tbreloff/Qwt.jl/README.md

 # Qwt.jl
 Plot using Qwt (currently through PyQwt)

-## ZOOMING
+## Zooming
-click and drag with the left mouse button to select a rectangle to zoom into to undo 1 zoom, hold ALT and click the right mouse button to redo 1 zoom, hold SHIFT and click the right mouse button to reset the zoom stack, click the middle mouse button
+- click and drag with the left mouse button to select a rectangle to zoom into
+- to undo 1 zoom, hold ALT and click the right mouse button
+- to redo 1 zoom, hold SHIFT and click the right mouse button
+- to reset the zoom stack, click the middle mouse button

-## PANNING
+## Panning
 click and drag with the right mouse button

 ## Examples: